National Statistics Office of Vietnam

-The General Statistics Office of Vietnam (GSO; Tổng cục Thống kê) (Note: Or "Viet Nam", see Names of Vietnam) is an agency under the Ministry of Finance, performing the function of the state management for statistics; conducting statistical activities and providing social and economic information to organizations and individuals domestically and internationally in accordance with the law.
+The National Statistics Office (NSO; Cục Thống kê), formerly the General Statistics Office (GSO; Tổng cục Thống kê), is an agency under the Ministry of Finance, performing the function of the state management for statistics; conducting statistical activities and providing social and economic information to organizations and individuals domestically and internationally in accordance with the law.

 Organizational structure and finance

-The General Statistics Office is headed by the Director General, overseeing multiple departments, 63 provincial statistical offices, and 480 district statistical offices.
+The National Statistics Office consisting of 13 administrative units and 4 public service delivery units, overseeing 63 Statistics Offices in provinces and municipalities.